 Intellectual property law refers to legislation governing intellectual property rights.
 Intellectual property is defined by IP Australia as representing the property of your mind or intellect.
 In business terms, this also means your proprietary knowledge.
-Here are the common types of intellectual property include copyrights, trademarks, patents, industrial design rights and trade secrets in NSW.
+Seeking business legal advice from specialist intellectual property lawyers is an important step into protecting your IP rights.
+Common types of intellectual property include: copyrights, trademarks, patents, industrial design rights and trade secrets in NSW.

-A trade mark is defined by IP Australia as a letter, number, word, phrase, sound, smell, shape, logo, picture, aspect of packaging or any combination of these.
-A registered trade mark gives you the exclusive legal right to use, license or sell it within Australia for the goods and services for which it is registered.
-Legal advice should be sought to do trade mark availability searches and register trademarks both in Australia and overseas.
+A trademark is defined by IP Australia as a letter, number, word, phrase, sound, smell, shape, logo, picture, aspect of packaging or any combination of these.
+A registered trademark gives you the exclusive legal right to use, license or sell it within Australia for the goods and services for which it is registered.
+Legal advice should be sought from an IP lawyer to do trademark availability searches and trademark registration both in Australia and overseas.

 A design is defined by IP Australia as the features of shape, configuration, pattern or ornamentation which, when applied to a product, gives the product a unique appearance.
-Intellectual property law only refers to designs which have a commercial or industrial use and it can only be registered if it is a new and distinctive design.
-Legal advice should be sought for design searches and assessments, assessing the validity of the design registration and the design application.
+IP law only refers to designs that have a commercial or industrial use and it can only be registered if it is a new and distinctive design.
+Legal advice should be sought from intellectual property lawyers for design searches and assessments, assessing the validity of the design registration and the design application.